ngxs/store/docs/concepts/state.md

 Typically in Redux your actions are pure functions and you have some other system like a saga or effect to perform these operations and dispatch another action back to your state to mutate the state.
-There are some reasons why but for the most part it can be redudant and just add boilerplate.
-The great thing here is we give you the flexibility to make that decesion yourself based on your requirements.
+There are some reasons why but for the most part it can be redundant and just add boilerplate.
+The great thing here is we give you the flexibility to make that decision yourself based on your requirements.

 Let's take a look at a simple async action: